This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Prepare the things that your child will need while in the hospital.
 These include his clothes, toothbrush, feeding materials, or toys.

-- Your child's caregiver may ask that you give him antibiotic medicine.
+- Your child's healthcare provider may ask that you give him antibiotic medicine.
 This medicine prevents and treats infection.

 The night before your child's surgery:

-- Your child's caregiver may ask you to give him medicine to help him sleep.
+- Your child's healthcare provider may ask you to give him medicine to help him sleep.

 - Ask caregivers about directions for eating and drinking.